 *Disclaimer: I received complimentary samples from Nexabiotic and provided my honest opinion on the product in exchange for compensation.
 Results may vary when using probiotics.
 Please consult your physician before taking probiotics.

 Next, Nexabiotic probiotics contain 23 different kinds of probiotics.
 The 23 types of probiotics work together to restore digestive balance.
-Additionally, Nexabiotic probiotics are high-quality and can survive harsh stomach acid.
+Additionally, the probiotics are high-quality and can survive harsh stomach acid.

 Pros & Cons of Nexabiotic Probiotics